Bravco/warcraft-fishing-bot/README.md

     - Ambience 0%
     - Dialog 0%

 6. Go to a silent place and run the app.exe or app.py and let the bot do the work.
-It is recommended to don't do anything else on the computer while the bot is fishing, because you can interfere with the sound output!
+It is recommended to not do anything else on the computer while the bot is fishing, because you can interfere with the sound output!

 ### Python script